 Treatment depends on the cause and the severity of the symptoms.

-The doctor may prescribe antibiotics for an infection.
+The doctor may prescribe antibiotics for a bacterial infection.
 For an allergic reaction or angioedema, medicines called steroids or antihistamines may be given.
 Follow instructions when using any medicine.

 To care for the condition at home: